This Article Will Help You to Structure Your Personal Development Ideas:

 - Write on this template in pencil so that you can rub it out and write over it.
 Spending time typing and formatting takes effort that you could be spending developing yourself and also makes the document less likely to ‘live and breathe’.

+This personal development plan sample from another industry will help.
 Better Ways to Self Development

 The quest to better yourself is a lifelong process.
 It seems that every week a selection of new titles is released.
 There are many different choices on how to chart your personal development and all share some common threads: